krainboltgreene/hsdk.js/README.md

   - method: The HTTP verb used
   - href: A RFC 6570 URL template that the client can use directly
   - mediatype: The preferred mediatype for this endpoint
-  - allowed (FUTURE): An allowed list of fields
-  - query (FUTURE): An allowed list of query parameter names
+  - allowed: A list of paths that tells the client what query or body properties are permissible.

 That response will look like this: